-Accounts Receivable - Short-term accounts and notes receivable from customers are presented net of an allowance for doubtful accounts of approximately \$8.5 million and \$10.5 million in 2006 and 2005, respectively.
+$\label{lower_Accounts} Accounts Receivable \ - \ Short-term accounts and notes receivable from customers are presented net of an allowance for doubtful accounts of approximately \$8.5 million and \$10.5 million in 2006 and 2005, respectively.$

 Property and Equipment - Property and equipment are recorded at cost.
 Depreciation expense is based on the estimated useful lives of the assets or remaining lease terms, whichever is shorter, and is calculated on the straight-line method.
 Our owned buildings have estimated useful lives ranging from 20 to 39 years and the majority of the other assets have estimated useful lives of three to five years.
-We review property, plant and equipment for impairment whenever events or changes in business circumstances indicate that the carrying amount of the asset may not be fully recoverable.
+We review property, plant and equipment for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable.
 Recoverability of an asset "held-for-use" is determined by comparing the carrying amount of the asset to the undiscounted net cash flows expected to be generated from the use of the asset.
-If the carrying amount is greater than the undiscounted net cash flows expected to be generated by the asset, the asset's carrying amount is reduced to its fair value.
-An asset "held-for-sale" is reported at the lower of the carrying amount or fair value less cost to sell.
+If the carrying amount is greater than the undiscounted net cash flows expected to be generated by the asset, the asset same undiscounted net cash flows expected to be generated by the asset, the asset same undiscounted net cash flows expected to be generated by the asset, the asset same undiscounted net cash flows expected to be generated by the asset same undiscounted net cash flows expected to be generated by the asset same undiscounted net cash flows expected to be generated by the asset set of the carrying amount or fair value less cost to sell.